tombrille/svelteplot/src/routes/marks/axis/+page.md

 The `AxisY` component also inherits all styling properties from the base mark component (fill, stroke, strokeWidth, opacity, etc.).

-## Advanced
+## Advanced use

 ### Customizing axis ticks

-You can customize the automatic axis ticks using the `interval` and `tickSpacing` options:
+You can customize the automatic axis ticks using the `interval` and `tickSpacing` options.
+For numeric scales interval

 ```svelte live
 <script>